FarPay/ApiDoc/Customers.md

 ## Type values and definition

+The type sets what payment instrument shoul be shown, when the customer creates a payment agreement.
+See values, and the description below.

 Value | description
 -------|----------------------------------------------------------------------------------
 `mp`   | MobilePay Subscriptions payment agreement.
-`card` | Card agreement - Can be Visa, MasterCard or Dankort `bs`   | Betalingsservice - Direct debit account information, *mainly* for private customers `ls`   | Leverandørservice - Direct debit account information, business only `all`  | When multiple payment types available, the user selects a favorable.
+`card` | Card agreement - Can be Visa, MasterCard or Dankort `bs`   | Betalingsservice - Direct debit account information, *mainly* for private customers `ls`   | Leverandørservice - Direct debit account information, business only `all`  | When multiple payment types available, the customer selects a favorable.

 Back to the [overview](README.md#program-dokumentation)